ChaoticAkantor/CARPG/README.md

 # Recovery
  The mod also features it's own recovery system.
- Regeneration will halt for a delay after taking damage, displaying an icon in the hud.
+ Regeneration will halt for a 2s delay after taking damage, displaying an icon in the hud.
  HP restores 1% of Max HP every 1.0s.
  AP restores 1% of Max AP every 0.5s.

 # Difficulty
- The mod also features it's own difficulty setting system.
+ The mod also features it's own difficulty normalising system.
  Damage dealt by players is slightly increased, most weapons are rebalanced.
- Zombies and headcrabs specifically are more dangerous.
+ Zombies and headcrabs specifically hit harder.

 # Installation instructions: